brandonvilla21/module-federation/README.md

 You will be able to have totally independent applications with the feeling of a single website.
 This allows big teams to break down into smaller and more efficient teams which will scale vertically from the Frontend to the BE and DevOps team.

-This way we will have autonomous teams which won't depend in others in order to deliver new features
+This way we will have autonomous teams which won't depend on others in order to deliver new features

 It could be represented like this: